druply/strawberry-framework/README.md

 app_swc1: this is the main funciton for your app
 app_swc1_deinit: this function is called when the system is deinitialized

+You are welcome to add more app source files, just make sure the source files are inside the app/src folder. and specify your prototype functions inside the app/inc/app_swc.hpp file.

 add code to device/ folder
 In this folder you can add your drivers and services for the application you are developing